 Social Listening and Media Monitoring

-You’ll want to monitor social sentiment too—how consumers feel about your brand product and services.
+You’ll also want to monitor social sentiment—how consumers feel about your brand product and services.
 If you see a change in opinion, it’s time to dig into your social listening streams to discover the cause.

 If you’re a small business or solopreneur, you can do it yourself by setting up Google alerts.
-Monitor your brand name, your name and key members of your team, and the keywords you rank for.
+Monitor your brand name, your name and key team members, and the keywords you rank for.

-However, to protect yourself from potential PR disasters that play out on social media, you need a social media crisis plan.
+However, you need a social media crisis plan to protect yourself from potential PR disasters that play out on social media.
 You don’t want to wait until disaster strikes and then try to wing your way out of it.

 Before the Crisis Hits

 - Write a set of guidelines and rules for all staff to follow.

 - Establish a team responsible for reviewing all social media posts.

 - Will employees be allowed to send out random tweets in reaction to world events?